 To view the reports for assisted living residences, go to:

-For more information about the role of the Assisted Living Registrar in ensuring health and safety in assisted living residences, go to:
+For more information about the role of the Assisted Living Registry in ensuring health and safety in assisted living residences, go to:

 Is there a cost for assisted living services?